 - Lighting: Adequate lighting, especially natural light, has a significant impact on employees' mood, energy levels, and overall well-being.
 Poor lighting can lead to eye strain, headaches, and fatigue, while good lighting enhances focus and productivity.

 - Noise Levels: Controlling noise levels in the office is crucial for maintaining concentration and reducing distractions.
 High noise levels can increase stress and decrease productivity, whereas a quiet or moderately noisy environment can improve focus and overall work quality.
+This is particulaly important for employees with autism, PTSD, and anxiety.

 - Ergonomic Furniture: Using ergonomic chairs, desks, and accessories can prevent physical strain and injuries, such as back pain and repetitive strain injuries.
 Ergonomic furniture supports good posture, comfort, and long-term health, enabling employees to work more efficiently and comfortably.